FOR BARITONE & TENOR

 By Douglas Reynolds

-Play almost every chord in any uke songbook while using only one finger on the fretboard!
+Play the music you do now, in any key, while using only one finger on the fretboard!

 One Finger Ukulele is an easy to learn method of playing that uses a different tuning of the instrument.
-This alternate tuning will allow you to play almost every chord in any uke songbook while using only one finger on the fretboard!
-PLEASE WATCH BOTH VIDEOS:
+This alternate tuning will allow you to play almost every chord in any uke songbook while using only one finger on the fretboard.
+The basic concepts are these:

 One Finger Ukulele is not meant to replace normal GCEA tuning, but you may find that you prefer it for many types of songs.
 In the guitar world, artists such as Keith Richards, Ry Cooder, Joni Mitchell, Laurence Juber, Leo Kottke, David Lindley, Robert Fripp, David Wilcox, and more all favor alternate tunings.
 Music should be fun and the One Finger Ukulele method is just that!